SE2-group4/PULSBS/Retrospectives/SprintRetrospective1.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done : 4 vs 1
-- Total points committed vs done
+- Total points committed vs done : 29 vs 8
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned vs spent (as a team) : 72h vs 66h 30m

 **Remember**  a story is done ONLY if it fits the Definition of Done:

-- Unit Tests passing
+- Unit Tests passing :
 - Code review completed
 - Code present on VCS
 - End-to-End tests performed